sawal-timsina/dnd-spells-app/README.md

 3. Allow the user to add & remove spells from a list of favourites
 4. Allow the user to view list of spells marked as favourites
 5. Allow the user to view their list of previously favourited spells after returning back to the app after closing

+## 🗂️ Folder Structure

+    ├── public/                          # Public assets and entry point for the app.
+    ├── styles/                          # CSS stylesheets used for styling the app.
+    ├── src/                             # Source code of the app.
+    │   ├── components/                  # Reusable components used throughout the app.
+    │   │   ├── atoms                    # Reusable atom level components
+    │   │   ├── molecules                # Reusable molecules level components
+    │   │   │   ├── __tests__            # Automated test files for molecules
+    │   │   ├── organisms                # Reusable organisms level components
+    │   │   │   ├── __tests__            # Automated test files for organisms
+    │   ├── pages/                       # This folder contains the components that represent different pages of the app │   ├── services/                    # API services
+    │   ├── hooks/                       # Custom hooks
+    │   │   ├── __tests__                # Automated test files hooks
+    │   ├── states/                      # Global states used in this app │   ├── utills/                      # utilities such as Axios instance, local storage
+    |   │   ├── __tests__                # Automated test files for utility functions
+    └── README.md                        #

 ## Getting Started